s-azaar/monitor-app/README.md

- - You can find my image on docker hub, kindly use this docker `pull sazaar/frepo:v1`
+ - You can find my image on docker hub, kindly use this command `docker pull sazaar/frepo:v1`